 Quizzes and scenarios help to ensure that learners are taking in the content and not just "paging through" the course.

-A series of five webinars hosted by experienced workplace mediators help put the theory into context and accelorate learning.
+A series of webinars hosted by experienced workplace mediators helps you put the theory into context and accelerate learning.

 Learn from the mediation training specialists.

 Introduction to the course, connection to NMAS Mediator Training and dispute resolution roles in the workplace.